UncleClapton/PlexExternalPlayer/README.md

 # External plex player

-This is my personal fork of the External Plex player, which will work with remote plex servers as well as local ones using the plex-hosted media stream.
+This is my personal fork of the External Plex player.

+**Notable Differences**
+* Remote video streams supported
+* MetaData variables to pass to a specififed player
+* Support for other websites to launch video streams through the agent

+**Disclaimer:** This fork is heavily based around MPV.
+I cannot garuntee all features will work with other media players.

 The original project can be found [here](https://github.com/Kayomani/PlexExternalPlayer)